make-github-pseudonymous-again/js-integer/README.md

 ## Children

-The current undelying implementation uses big endian order.
+The current underlying implementation uses big endian order.
 There is no alternative for the moment.

   - [x] [@aureooms/js-integer-big-endian](https://github.com/aureooms/js-integer-big-endian)